Our Commitment to Address Bullying

 Working Together to Prevent and Address Bullying

 To address concerns effectively, it is important that schools are made aware as soon as possible.
-Early reporting gives us the best opportunity to understand what happened, gather accurate information, and take appropriate action.
-When concerns are reported late or shared first through social media, it can be more difficult to investigate thoroughly and respond in a timely way.
+Early reporting gives us the best opportunity to understand what happened, gather accurate information, support students, and respond appropriately.
+When concerns are reported long after an incident or are first shared publicly through social media, it can become more difficult to investigate thoroughly, verify details, and respond in a timely and effective manner.

-Social media can make situations worse when concerns are shared publicly before the school has an opportunity to respond.
-Information shared online may be incomplete or inaccurate and can make resolution more difficult.
-We strongly encourage families to contact the school directly so we can investigate, support students, and take action when needed.
+Social media can sometimes intensify situations before schools have had the opportunity to fully review the facts and respond appropriately.
+Information shared online may be incomplete, based on limited perspectives, or lack important context, which can unintentionally increase confusion or make resolution more difficult.
+We strongly encourage families to contact the school directly when concerns arise so we can investigate promptly, support students involved, and take appropriate steps based on the information available.

 Our commitment is simple.
-If we receive a report, we always take action.
-There is never a time when a concern is brought to us and nothing is done.
-If the outcome is not what you expected or if concerning behavior continues, we encourage families to come back to us.
-We will review the matter, explain what steps have already been taken, share strategies to help support your student, and determine whether there is anything further we can do.
-Our goal is to work collaboratively with families to support students and maintain a safe, respectful school environment.
+When concerns are reported, we take them seriously and respond appropriately based on the information available at the time.
+While outcomes may not always be visible to others due to privacy laws and other factors, concerns are reviewed and addressed.
+If the outcome is not what you expected or if concerning behavior continues, we encourage families to continue communicating with us.
+We will review the matter, discuss what supports or interventions may already be in place, share strategies to help support your student, and determine whether additional steps are appropriate.
+Our goal is to work collaboratively with families to support students and maintain a safe, respectful learning environment.

 Additional Resources and Reporting